Frvnko/CS10/README.md

 - Choose a Project and create a promotional website for it
    - "Who Am I": UNESCO-style website answering who I am as a culturally-based Canadian Citizen
    - "Writing Project": take a writing project (paragraph or essay) and create an interactive website illustrating writing through definitions, images, videos, and linked web documents (other webpages)
-     - Examplar: Social 30 Essay about World War II ("Holocaust")
+     - Exemplar: Social 30 Essay about World War II ("Holocaust")
 - Optional: 3D JavaScript through Chrome, individual work or Project Work Only
 - Optional: Introduction to Inspecting Elements searching for ideas